Creative Artists Agency: History

+On January 20, 2025, former President Joe Biden moved back to Wilmington, Delaware, after his term ended.
+He later signed with talent agency CAA to represent him in public engagements.
+CAA previously represented him from 2017 to 2020.

+In February 2025, former Vice President Kamala Harris signed with CAA for representation on speaking engagements and publishing.

 Agents

+Perhaps because of its dominance in the industry, CAA agents have a reputation for being "coldhearted Hollywood power brokers," according to one report in The Wall Street Journal.
+Some agents have had a reputation in the public's mind of living in a world of "fast cars, rooftop bars and foul-mouthed, phone-throwing power brokers," according to an account in the Los Angeles Times.

+CAA agent Jay Moloney (1964–1999) led a colorful yet self-destructive life.
+Moloney interned at CAA while studying at USC, became the right-hand man of Michael Ovitz, worked with clients such as Leonardo DiCaprio and made millions, dated actresses such as Jennifer Grey and Gina Gershon, and "battled personal demons" and became a "slave to cocaine"; Moloney committed suicide at age 35.

-CAA has employed top sports agents such as Tom Condon and Jeff Berry.
+CAA has employed top sports agents such as Tom Condon, Jeff Berry, and Tory Dandy.

-CAA president Richard Lovett is regarded as shunning media attention and keeping a low profile.
+CAA president Richard Lovett is known for shunning media attention and keeping a low profile.
 Lovett took the job position at CAA in 1995, and he was described as a "skillful agent" with a "trademark ever-ready smile" adept at schmoozing and hobnobbing with colleagues and studio heads.
 Lovett was described in The Wall Street Journal as being "elegantly aggressive."

 Top agencies frequently raid each other's staff, and when key people defect to rivals, it makes news headlines and often leads to legal battles over breach-of-contract claims.
-When agents defect, the rivalry can degenerate quickly into vicious battles played out in courtrooms and in the media.
+When agents defect, the rivalry can quickly devolve into vicious battles played out in courtrooms and in the media.
 When key CAA clients Will Ferrell and Chris Pratt defected to rival United Talent Agency (UTA) in 2015, and were later followed by ten agents, it erupted into a full-frontal legal battle between the warring agencies.
 In the lawsuit, CAA accused UTA of conducting a "lawless, midnight raid" as part of an "illegal and unethical conspiracy" with agents deliberately delaying meetings with clients to divert business to UTA.
 In a bitter lawsuit and countersuit between CAA and UTA in 2015, which began after a slew of CAA's agents departed for UTA, there were accusations of fraud, malicious untruths, lying, and a range of charges including a "breach of duty of loyalty" as well as "conspiracy to breach fiduciary duty."